remotekieran/remote-kieran/content/work/launching-api.md

 Users of this product are mainly developers or other tech savvy users.
 More specifically, those working with SQL databases.

 The API launch revolved around a featured [Product Hunt](https://www.producthunt.com/posts/sqlizer-api) hunt.
-While Product Hunt has a broad audience of designers, developers, marketers, and people generally interested in tech, the appeal of the product was wide enough to warrant a Product Hunt launch.
+Product Hunt has a broad audience of designers, developers, marketers, and people generally interested in tech, so the appeal of the product was wide enough to warrant a Product Hunt launch.

 Once the product had been hunted a concerted push across our mailing lists (including free, paid, current, and past users), relevant subreddits, HackerNews, and social media ensured considerable coverage on the day.
 For the weeks afterward the push continued with coverage in [DBWeekly](https://dbweekly.com), content across blogs, social, and the long tail of search.